Learn about reasons why RUM data can show different Core Web Vitals numbers from CrUX.

 Getting an understanding from your RUM provider as to when Core Web Vitals are measured is important when seeing unexplained variances between the two data sources.

 Single-page applications (SPA) work by updating the content on the current page, rather than performing traditional page navigation at the browser level.
 This means the browser does not see these as page navigations, despite users experiencing them as such.
-The Core Web Vitals APIs provided by the browser will not take these into consideration, and therefore CrUX does not currently support these page navigations.
-Work is currently underway to resolve this issue—see the Experimenting with measuring soft navigations post for more information.
+The Core Web Vitals APIs provided by the browser will not take these into consideration, and therefore CrUX does not support these page navigations.
+Work is underway to resolve this issue—see the Experimenting with measuring soft navigations post for more information.

 CrUX and Web API differences